 Open Farm Open Farm Pet Food hits the mark in both ethics and nutrition.
 This new-to-Australia brand is the first ethically raised and sourced pet food, and each formula is complete and balanced in accordance with veterinary nutritionists.
 Open Farm recipes use 100% Certified Humane meats, ocean-caught fish sourced in accordance with Seafood Watch standards, and their entire supply chain is audited and certified by third party organisations which ensure humane and sustainable farming practices.
 They also partner with TerraCycle to create the very first pet food bag recycling program.

 Advance Advance's super premium, Australian made pet food is produced alongside Waltham Centre for Pet Nutrition; a principal authority in the latest pet food research.
 Advance makes all their food in Australia, between their two sites at Albury-Wodonga and Bathurst, and design their recipes with the Aussie climate in mind.
-Advance has recently had a complete facelift with new packaging, improved formulas, and exciting new lines including a breed specific formula for Terriers such as staffies.
+Advance has recently had a complete facelift with new packaging and improved formulas tailored to small, medium or large breed dogs.

 Ivory Coat is highly premium and Australian-made.
 The food is high in protein (but not too high!), and always contains meat or specified meat meal as the first ingredient.
 Their formulas are free from artificial nasties and often contain beneficial ingredients such as coconut oil, flaxseed, fibre sources and prebiotics.
 Their seafood dry dog variety has a strong reputation as being a 'miracle' for dogs with skin issues.